davidjohnbaker1/modelingMelodicDictation/README.md

 * add in R line script that removes current berkowitz before making new corpus
 * You will set up with chords changing at level of beat, then two bars for free
 * Begin outline for experimental protocol
+* Program in all surveys needed
+* Print draft paper for tomorrow
+* Packet with correct key signature, have heard before